 Build a Robust Data Collection and Analysis Platform

 Next, we need to build a platform for collecting and analyzing data.
-This could include tools like Google Analytics or Adobe Omniture that allow us to track visitor activity, conversions, and other crucial metrics on our website and across all channels (including social media).
+Using resources that can collect, match, and upload data are crucial here and, to that end, a CSV importer that serves as an alternative to Flatfile could be good for companies that have a smaller budget.
+The platform could include tools like Google Analytics or Adobe Omniture that allow us to track visitor activity, conversions, and other crucial metrics on our website and across all channels (including social media).

 We can also use analytics platforms to identify trends in customer behaviour that might suggest where our campaigns should focus their efforts next.